Photographing in the Snow

-Photographing snow should be pretty easy because typically you’re just working with one colour tone, white.
+Photographing in the snow should be pretty easy because typically you’re just working with one colour tone, white.
 Right?

 Photographing snow doesn’t require as much location planning as sunrise or sunset however you will find you get shadows so keep an eye out for the position of the sun.
 Shooting in sunlight and snow will result in shadows being cast if the sun is behind you so it’s always best to angle yourself so you don’t end up in your own photo!